OscarCaro/SpaceInvaders/README.md

 			- Shoot Bomb and place it at destroyer's coordinates
 			- CanShoot = false (done in Bomb constructor

-4. Update

-Note: UcmShip already moved in Ask Command part
+4. Update (ucmShip already moved in Ask Command Part)

 	1. Move carriers and destroyers
 	2. Move Ufo